scoulomb/myk8s/Volumes/volume4question.md

 https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#add-configmap-data-to-a-specific-path-in-the-volume
 Here we select a specif cm key

-- Set file names and access mode in Volume form ConfigMap data (particular case) https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#project-keys-to-specific-paths-and-file-permissions
+- Set file names and access mode in Volume form ConfigMap data (particular case of previous bullet) https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#project-keys-to-specific-paths-and-file-permissions

 - Can be used by system components and controller (k8s controller)